Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JhdDyDRBLjM.md

 ### Transcript

-> is the rare ultimate clapping emote animation and still game yeah those those uh rare emotes are all still there and they're running and everything so yeah naruto run
+> is the rare ultimate clapping emote animation and still game yeah those those, rare emotes are all still there and they're running and everything so yeah naruto run